DahlGood/CIS3207/Lab2/ProgramDescription.md

 Method of testing:
 * Brute force forbidden commands.

 What I did to test my shells ability to handle errors was fill a batch file with commands I know dont work.
-You can take a look at this garbage filles batch [here](trash.dahl)
+You can take a look at this garbage files batch [here](trash.dahl)